-- 1 In the toolbox, click the Effect tool \bigcap - 2 On the property bar, open the Brush picker, and click one of the following brush categories: - Smear - Smudge - Blend - 3 With the Brush picker still open, choose a brush. - 4 Choose a nib from the Nib shape picker on the property bar. - 5 Type a value in the Nib size box to specify the nib size. - 6 Drag in the image window.
+- 1 In the toolbox, click the Effect tool \bigcap . - 2 On the property bar, open the Brush picker, and click one of the following brush categories: - Smear - Smudge - Blend - 3 With the Brush picker still open, choose a brush. - 4 Choose a nib from the Nib shape picker on the property bar. - 5 Type a value in the Nib size box to specify the nib size. - 6 Drag in the image window.

-Increase the effect of the brush across an area without clicking over the area multiple times Click the Cumulative button on the Stroke Attributes bar that displays in the Brush Settings docker.
+the area multiple times that displays in the Brush Settings docker.
 This option is available only for some of the Effect tools and the Clone tool.
 If the Brush Settings docker is not open, click Window Dockers Brush Settings.

-Apply the effect to an object and the background simultaneously

-Click the Merge Source button on the Dab Attributes bar that displays in the Brush Settings docker.
+Apply the effect to an object and the background simultaneously Click the Merge Source button on the Dab Attributes bar that displays in the Brush Settings docker.
 This option is only available when the Cumulative button is disabled.

-Adjust the transparency of the brushstroke

-Hold down Alt, and click in the image window without releasing the mouse button to display a transparency slider.
+Adjust the transparency of the brushstroke Hold down Alt , and click in the image window without releasing